datalayer/mcp-compose/references/oauth/docs/INSPECTOR.md

 **Check 3: Check server logs**

-Look for errors in the terminal where `make server` is running.
+Look for errors in the terminal where `make start` is running.

 ### OAuth Flow Fails